kolinsturt/kolinsturt.github.io/_posts/2015-01-01-iOS_hacking.md

 ---
 {% include JB/setup %}

+In the [previous article](https://kolinsturt.github.io/lessons/2016/01/01/beginning_ios_forensics) you looked at beginning iOS forensics in general.
+This guide looks at how to reverse engineer an app binary.

 ## Decrypting the Binary

 This requires a jailbroken phone with the [OpenSSH Cydia](https://cydia.saurik.com/openssh.html) package installed.